breischl/e-predict/README.md

 Public Service Company of Colorado (PSCO, basically XCel Energy's footprint in Colorado) territory, based on the forecast daily temperatures.

 ## Status
 In development.
+There is a random-forest-based prediction model created in the `decision_trees.ipynb` notebook, but the predictions are not great.
-Currently working on how to build the actual ML model
+Currently working on refining the model with more advanced techniques.

 Thus far I have:
  - identified data sources (see below)
  - written a client library to retrieve weather forecasts from NOAA/weather.gov, in the `noaa_client` package.
  - written download and parsing code to retrieve historical weather data from GHCN-D in the `ghcnd` package.
  - written download and parsing code for the EIA OpenData historical electric demand data in the `eia` package.
- - Done some data analysis & plotting in a Jupyter notebook,  `explore_temp_data.ipynb`.
+ - Done some data analysis & plotting in a Jupyter notebook,  `data_exploration.ipynb`.
+ - Created an initial prediction model in `decision_trees.ipynb`

 ## Data Sources